marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 ***Does the script work with Python 2.7.x and 3.x versions?
 Which version do I choose?***
 Despite both Python versions are not fully compatible, *GrainSizeTools script* has been written to run on both.
 As a rule of thumb, if you do not have previous experience with the Python language go with 3.x versions, which is the present and future of the language.
 Python 2.7.x versions are still maintained for legacy reasons, but keep in mind that their support [will be discontinued in 2020](https://pythonclock.org/).
 Also note that since version 1.3, the script is only tested by the maintainer using Python 3.

-***I get the results but not the plots when using the Spyder IDE***
-This issue is produced because the size of the figures returned by the script are too large to show them inside the console using the **inline** mode.
-To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find *Graphics backend* and select *Automatic*.
+***I get the results but not the plots when using the Spyder IDE (ValueError: Image size of ... pixels is too large)*** This issue is produced because the size of the figures returned by the script are too large to show them inside the console using the **inline** mode.
+To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find *Graphics backend* and select *Automatic* and then restart Spyder.
+As an alternative you can type ``%matplotlib auto`` in the console without needing to restart Spyder but this is only valid for the current session.

 ***Can I report bugs or submit ideas to improve the script?***
-Definitely.
-If you have any problem using the script please just let me know (see an email address here: http://marcoalopez.github.io/ ).
-Feedback from users is always welcome and important to develop a better script.
-Lastly, you can also create a fork of the project and develop your own tools based on the GST script since it is open source and free.
+Sure.
+If you have any problem using the script or found a bug please just let me know open an issue [here](https://github.com/marcoalopez/GrainSizeTools/issues) or drop me an email (my email address here: https://github.com/marcoalopez ).
+Feedback from users is always welcome and important to develop a better and reliable script.
+Lastly, you can also fork the project and develop your own based on the GST script since it is open source and free.

 <div style="page-break-after: always;"></div>